-If you are anything like me when I was given this news it was hard to grasp what it meant.
-I thought my life was over, even though there was some relief in knowing what was wrong with me because I had undiagnosed symptoms for years prior to being diagnosed with hepatitis c.
-It was still a difficult time for me.
+If you are anything like me when I was given this news, it was hard to grasp what it meant.
+I thought my life was over, even though there was some relief in knowing what was wrong with me (because I had undiagnosed symptoms for years), it was still a difficult time for me.

-You may take it in your stride; as I have known some who do, but most of us just don’t know what it means to have chronic hepatitis c, and the lack of knowledge can stress us.
+You may take it in your stride. but most of us just don’t know what it means to have chronic hepatitis C, and the lack of knowledge can stress us.
 Attitude is important when facing any health issue, and certainly a good attitude will serve you well in the journey ahead, but it is not always easy to summon a good attitude in the face of news like this.

-A confirmatory test for the presence of the virus in blood is what determines if you have chronic hepatitis c.
-This is what’s called a viral load, and if you have no detectable virus you do not have chronic hepatitis c.
-Up to 25% will clear the virus with their own immune response, and this is when you are in the acute phase where the antibodies are produced to fight the infection.
-Having antibodies present is not having hepatitis c.
-Please be sure that your healthcare provider has confirmed your status with a test for the presence of virus in your blood.
+A confirmatory test for the presence of the virus in blood is what determines if you have chronic hepatitis C. This is what’s called a viral load, and if you have no detectable virus, you do not have chronic hepatitis C. Around 25% of patients will clear the virus with their own immune response, and this is when you are in the acute phase where the antibodies are produced to fight the infection.
+Having antibodies present is not having hepatitis C. Please be sure that your healthcare provider has confirmed your status with a test for the presence of virus in your blood.

-In general there is much more information available today than there was just a few short years ago, and many will already be aware that hep c is curable, but many others will not know.
-This is relatively new to hepatitis c, in the language we hear and use.
+In general, there is much more information available today than there was just a few short years ago, and many will already be aware that hep c is curable, but many others will not know.
+This is relatively new to hepatitis C, in the language we hear and use.
 There is still a lot of mystery around HCV out there in the general population, and it is sometimes difficult to sort through all the available information online in a way that makes sense to us especially at first.
 This can add additional stress to being diagnosed with something that appears to have so many versions or types and this is only one piece of a big puzzle.
 Yikes!!!!!
 Even though I work in this area I struggle to keep up with new discoveries and my own diagnosis is not recent.
-It can be overwhelming I know, and me saying to just relax is meaningless and I understand.
-It is serious business and I am never one to play that down.
-Stay as strong as you can, but if you do not meet up to the expectations of others please do not sweat over it too much.
-Those are their perceptions not your reality.
+Stay as strong as you can, but if you do not meet up to the expectations of others, please do not sweat over it too much.

-Thorough evaluation and assessment is required to put a good forward looking strategy together, but for most who are new to hepatitis c it is not something we “just know.”
+For most who are new to hepatitis C, it is not something that we “just know.”
 There is never any shame in not knowing something.
 We have developed lists of questions to ask physicians, glossaries of terms, and all sorts of information to help people navigate the maze we all face when newly diagnosed and beyond.
 These are useful tools and they help.
 Seek out these things if you want to be involved in your care, and consider the benefits of advocating for yourself.
-This is not an option for everyone I know, but if you have someone who can go to appointments with you it adds another pair of ears and a voice in your corner.
+This is not an option for everyone, I know, but if you have someone who can go to appointments with you, it adds another pair of ears and a voice in your corner.
 It is not a fight, but it can be intimidating for some people.
 Please don’t be intimidated.